monerium/js-monorepo/packages/sdk-react-provider/README.md

 Wrap your app in the `QueryClientProvider` React Context Provider and pass a new `QueryClient` instance to the `client` property

-Inside the `QueryClientProvider`, wrap your app in the `MoneriumProvider` React Context Provider and pass the auth flow's `clientId`, `redirectUrl`, and `environment` configuration.
+Inside the `QueryClientProvider`, wrap your app in the `MoneriumProvider` React Context Provider and pass the auth flow's `clientId`, `redirectUri`, and `environment` configuration.

 ```tsx
 import { StrictMode } from 'react';